An Information-Theoretic Perspective on Variance-Invariance-Covariance Regularization: Information Optimization and the VICReg Optimization Objective

-In the previous section, we derived an objective function based on information-theoretical principles.
-The ``invariance term'' in~\Cref{eq:obj} is similar to the invariance loss of VICReg.
-However, computing the regularization term---and $H(Z)$ in particular---is challenging.
-Estimating the entropy of random variables is a classic problem in information theory, with the Gaussian mixture density being a popular representation.
-However, there is no closed-form solution to the differential entropy of Gaussian mixtures.
-Approximations, including loose upper and lower bounds~\citep{entropyapprox2008} and Monte Carlo sampling, exist in the literature.
-Unfortunately, Monte Carlo sampling is computationally expensive and requires many samples in high dimensions~\citep{brewer2017computing}.
+Next, we connect the VICReg to our information-theoretic-based objective.
+The ``invariance term'' in~\Cref{eq:obj}, which pushes augmentations from the same image closer together, is the same term used in the VICReg objective.
+However, the computation of the regularization term poses a significant challenge.
+Entropy estimation is a well-established problem within information theory, with Gaussian mixture densities often used for representation.
+Yet, the differential entropy of Gaussian mixtures lacks a closed-form solution \citep{paninski2003estimation}.

-One of the simplest and straightforward approaches to approximating the entropy is to capture the first two moments of the distribution, which provides an upper bound on the entropy.
-However, minimizing an upper bound means that there is no guarantee that the original objective is being optimized.
-In practice, there have been cases where successful results have been achieved by minimizing an upper bound~\citep{martinez2021permute, nowozin2016f}.
-However, this may cause instability in the training process.
-For a detailed discussion and results on different entropy estimators, see \Cref{sec:optimizemi}.
-Letting $\Sigma_Z$ be the covariance matrix of $Z$, we will use the first two moments to approximate the entropy we wish to maximize.
-This way, we obtain the approximation
+A straightforward method for approximating entropy involves capturing the distribution's first two moments, which provides an upper bound on the entropy.
+However, minimizing an upper bound doesn't necessarily optimize the original objective.
+Despite reported success from minimizing an upper bound ~\citep{martinez2021permute, nowozin2016f}, this approach may induce instability during the training process.